 - A Hatch Library Reserves Request Form completed by a faculty member must be submitted at the time of the request.
 The form is available at: Reserve Request

-- Reserve material must be checked out and used within the library building unless other arrangments were made by the faculty person putting the item on reserve.
-Reserve material should be returned to a Library staff person at the Circulation Desk.
+- Reserve material must be checked out and used within the library building unless other arrangements were made by the faculty member putting the item on reserve.
+Reserve material should be returned to a Library staff member at the Circulation Desk.

 - Since textbooks are not generally added to the Hatch Library's permanent collection, faculty members wishing to put a textbook on reserve are asked to provide a desk or personal copy for temporary reserve use whenever possible.

-- Interlibrary Loan Services (ILL) may be used to obtain library materials for study and research which are not available at Hatch Library, but are available from other North American libraries able to lend.
+- Interlibrary Loan Services (ILL) may be used to obtain library materials for study and research which are not available at Hatch Library, but are available from other United States libraries to lend.
+The Library does not lend or borrow internationally.

-- ILL is available to current Bay Path College students, faculty, staff, and alumni.
-A valid College ID card or Special Borrower card with barcode is required.
+- ILL is available to current Bay Path University students, faculty, staff, and alumni.

 - All ILL requests are searched through the OCLC Network.
-There is normally no charge for this service.
+There is usually no charge for this service, but the Library reserves the right to charge for the service in special circumstances.
 Textbook requests will only be filled by free lenders.
 If no free lender is available, the ILL user will be notified, and the ILL request will be cancelled.

 - All materials obtained through interlibrary services must be returned to the Library's Circulation Desk by the due date.

-- Late return, loss, or the poor care of ILL materials jeopardizes Bay Path College's ability to obtain interlibrary loans in the future.
+- Late return, loss, or the poor care of ILL materials jeopardizes Bay Path University's ability to obtain interlibrary loans in the future.
 As such, it is considered an abuse of Library privileges.

-- Borrowers who lose or damage ILL material will be assessed a minimum $50 replacement and processing charge up to the amount we are billed by the lending library.
-If a lost item is found and returned in good condition, and the lending library agrees to take it back, the charge will be refunded.
+- Borrowers who lose or damage ILL material are responsible for replacement costs, as determined by the lending library.
+This may also include a proessing fee.
+If a lost item is found and returned in good condition before Hatch Library has paid for its replacement, and the lending library agrees to take it back, the charge will be refunded.

 - The Library reserves the right to limit any individual's use of interlibrary loan services or to reject any request for service.

-- Bay Path College faculty and students who will be off-campus on study programs officially sponsored by the College may check out materials needed for their program if access to adequate library resources will not be available at the place where their program will be conducted.
+- Bay Path University faculty and students who will be off-campus on study programs officially sponsored by the University may check out materials needed for their program if access to adequate library resources will not be available at the place where their program will be conducted.

-Use of Library by Non-Bay Path College Users
+Use of Library by Non-Bay Path University Users

-- Bay Path students, faculty, and staff have first right to use of the study space and computers at Hatch Library.
-Persons not affiliated with Bay Path College may be asked by staff members to relocate or refrain from computer use because of Bay Path student, faculty, or staff need, or because of a violation of any policies of the College.
+- Bay Path students, faculty, and staff have first right to use of the study space and computers at Hatch Learning Commons.
+Persons not affiliated with Bay Path University may be asked by staff members to relocate or refrain from computer use because of Bay Path student, faculty, or staff need, or because of a violation of any policies of the University.

-- In accordance with campus-wide Bay Path College policy, non-Bay Path organizations may be charged a fee for the use of Hatch Library facilities.
+- In accordance with campus-wide Bay Path University policy, non-Bay Path organizations may be charged a fee for the use of Hatch Learning Commons facilities.

-- Printing on Library public terminals and microform machines is subsidized through student tuition and costs are not passed on to the user.
+- Printing on Library public terminals is subsidized through student tuition and costs are not passed on to the user.
 Library users will be charged the market price for copies made on the leased copy machine.

 - Library staff are expected to call Campus Public Safety immediately if at all threatened or made to feel uncomfortable by any library user.